joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 ## Roam Research

-[Roam](https://www.roamresearch.com/) is a note-taking tool for networked thought.
+[Roam](https://www.roamresearch.com/) is a note taking tool for networked thought.
 Its key distinguishing feature is the ability to bidirectionally link notes to each other.
 For example, if you link to note B from note A, then you can go to B from A, and when you're on B, you'll see that A linked to B.

 Check out the [Roam White Paper](https://roamresearch.com/#/v8/help/page/Vu1MmjinS) for a demo.

-Anecdotally, I first discovered it on [Nate Eliason's blog](https://www.nateliason.com/blog/roam).
+Anecdotally, I first discovered it on [Nat Eliason's blog](https://www.nateliason.com/blog/roam).
 I now use it as my primary idea database, although it does have functionality for other things.
 (I also use it as a to-do list, a calendar, and a journal.)

 During undergrad, I took notes but never looked at them again.
 I had a latent "distrust" for them.
 In the back of my mind, I knew they weren't complete - that they were just going to be step 1 in a wild goose chase towards understanding.
 It didn't occur to me to update my notes because it seemed pointless: I'd have to update them "everywhere," but I had no idea where "everywhere" was.